chhopsky/updatethestream/readme.md

 "Force UI Update" will redraw and reload the UI.

 ## Known bugs
 - TBD placeholder team edits may not save with tournament.
 - TBD placeholder team may not show up in team list if not loading from Challonge
+- Loading from Challonge, then progressing matches out of order on the web site, then updating in the program, can cause the match history to become corrupted.
+If this happens, save your file and reload it.

 Go nuts, GLHF, let me know how you want it to work, or tell me what broke.